EarthasaurusRex/ffmpeg-parallel/README.md

 # ffmpeg-parallel

-A tool to run ffmpeg encodes in parallel.
+A tool to split a video and run ffmpeg encodes in parallel.

 ## Installation